Acute Alcohol Withdrawal and Delirium Tremens

 - The patient should not drive whilst undergoing benzodiazepine detoxification.

-- Thiamine deficiency is common in people who are alcohol-dependent, due to their poor diet, the presence of gastritis which can affect its absorption and also the fact that it is a coenzyme in alcohol metabolism.
+- Thiamine deficiency is common in people who are alcohol-dependent, due to their poor diet, and the presence of gastritis which can affect its absorption, and also the fact that it is a coenzyme in alcohol metabolism.

 - Deficiency can cause Wernicke's encephalopathy, which if left untreated, can lead to Korsakoff's syndrome.

 - Oral thiamine is poorly absorbed in dependent drinkers.
 For this reason, all those undergoing detoxification in the community should be considered for admission for parenteral high-potency B complex vitamins (Pabrinex®) as prophylactic treatment.
 However, because of the risk of anaphylaxis, resuscitation facilities need to be available at the time of administration.
 The risk of anaphylaxis is lower if the drug is given intramuscularly (IM).